artefactual/atom-docs/user-manual/overview/entity-types.rst

 Functions provide a means of describing the activities of records :term:`creators <creator>` and other actors linked to records creation and maintenance.
-Analysis of the functions of :term:`corporate bodies <corporate body>` is important as the basis for many recordkeeping activities.
+Analysis of the functions of :term:`corporate bodies <corporate body>` is important as the basis for many record keeping activities.
 Functions are recognised as generally being more stable than administrative structures, which are often amalgamated or devolved when restructuring takes place.
 Functions are therefore well suited to act as a basis for the appraisal,